otrv4/otrv4/otrv4.md

   * Send a version `3 D-H Commit Message`.
   * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.

+#### Sending a Query Message

+In the case that a party received offline messages, comes online and wants to send online messages:

+   * Send a TLV type 1 (Disconnected).
+   * Send a Query Message.

 #### Starting a conversation interactively

 Rather than requesting an encrypted conversation, Alice can directly start an